Table of Contents

 The inception program ran for eight months (1040 hours), which was the provincial requirement at the time.
 In 1980 the requirement jumped to 1560 hours, or 12 months full time.
 The year 1980 saw another big growth spurt at the school, and Grace and Christine hired their first administrator.
 New positions such as Student Clinic Coordinator and Outreach Coordinator were soon added.
 The faculty were still all sessional instructors, but most stayed for many years and became “fixtures” in their respective roles.

 The mid ’80s to mid ’90s were an amazing time of growth.
 Classes and clinics filled by word of mouth, and the annual intake of students settled at a capacity number of 105-110.
 In 1986, the required curriculum hours increased to 2200, making the program two academic years.
 Career opportunities for massage therapists were rapidly expanding and employers began to selectively look to hire S-C graduates.
 Hospitals and other mainstream health and service agencies began working with us to initiate student rotations at their locations, resulting in the Specialty Clinic program for which Sutherland-Chan is quite renowned.
-By the end of the decade greater space needs led to a move in 1990 to a brand-new space, still our current location at 330 Dupont St.
+By the end of the decade greater space needs led to a move in 1990 to a brand-new space at 330 Dupont St.

 In the mid ’90s, massage therapy’s growing popularity resulted in a surge of government approvals of new programs.
 In less than 20 years the number of massage schools in Ontario jumped from five to almost forty, with public system and commercial interests entering the field.
 Sutherland-Chan, as a single-campus one-profession school, faced many new challenges – it is a testament to our reputation and resilience that we have survived the changes remarkably well.
 We have had to become more astute competitors without letting go of the values and standards our name has come to represent.
 We have also had tremendous support and loyalty from our teaching and administrative staff.
 We currently have 14 administrative staff, and a group of 32 instructors.